TBD54566975/technical-steering-committee/charters/tbdex-working-group.md

 ## Scope

 * Discussing, defining and implementing the tbDEX protocol specification that will best suit the needs of those who are using it in the real world
-* Discussing how updates to Web5 libraries impact tbDEX, and coming up with ways to adjust the tbDEX API as needed, or influence Web5 API surfaces, if necessary
+* Discussing how updates to Web5 libraries impact tbDEX implementation, and coming up with ways to adjust the tbDEX API as needed, or influence Web5 API surfaces, if necessary
 * Discussing, defining and implementing transport specifications to send and receive tbDEX messages

 ## Deliverables